neroist/nova/README.md

 ## Deletion
 1. Delete nova.exe from whatever directory you put it in (or delete the directory itself).[^1]

+Or, if you installed with the installer, open Settings, go to Apps, then search for "Nova."
+When you see Nova, click the three dots and hit "Uninstall."

 [^1]: Thats it!